-Across Eastern Europe and Asia—in countries like Ukraine, Moldova, Russia, and Belarus—nearly ninety thousand Jews live in desperate conditions.
+Across Eastern Europe and Asia—in countries like Ukraine, Moldova, Russia, and Belarus—over eighty thousand Jews live in desperate conditions.
 Victims of both circumstance and oppression, they have faced the unimaginable: Many are Holocaust survivors; all of them endured the worst days of the Soviet regime.
 Now, with pensions as low as $2 a day, little (if any) family to rely on, and no personal savings or government safety net, these elderly Jews are left to face cruel hunger, debilitating medical issues, and freezing winters alone.

 This is a humanitarian crisis, hidden in plain sight.

-Ninety Thousand Stories of Hope
+Eighty Thousand Stories of Hope

-Each of the nearly ninety thousand Jews in peril has lived a long life filled with both adversity and hard-won triumphs.
+Each of the nearly eighty thousand Jews in peril has lived a long life filled with both adversity and hard-won triumphs.
 Here are some of their stories, along with those of the workers who help them.

 How did this happen?